Compare exchange rates, transfer fees and transaction speeds when you need to send money to Latvia.

 - Bank transfers.
 Banks can help you send transfers all around the world, but they usually don’t offer great value for money.

-How do I receive money from Latvia in Australia?
+How do I receive money from Latvia in Canada?

 - Specialist transfer companies.
-Start researching now to find out which companies offer transfers from Latvia to Australia.
+Start researching now to find out which companies offer transfers from Latvia to Canada.

 - PayPal.
 Check out the fees and features of PayPal international transfers to see if this service is right for you.

 - Bank transfers.
-Another option is to receive a transfer from a Latvian bank account to your Australian bank account.
+Another option is to receive a transfer from a Latvian bank account to your Canadian bank account.

 Emergency cash transfers in Latvia

 If you need to send cash to Latvia in an emergency, there are some companies who can get the money to your recipient in as little as 10 minutes.
-Be warned, however, that urgent transactions generally hurt your hip pocket more.
-They attract higher transfer fees and lower exchange rates than normal, so it’s essential that you double check all the details of the transaction before you hand over your cash.
+Be warned however, that urgent transactions generally cost a lot more.
+They attract higher transfer fees and lower exchange rates than normal, so it’s essential that you double check all of the details of the transaction before you hand over your cash.

 Cash pickup locations in Latvia / Western Union / MoneyGram branches in Latvia

 If you want to send cash that your recipient can access from a nearby transfer branch in Latvia, Western Union and MoneyGram can help.
-Both companies run large international transfer networks and offer prompt and secure transfers.
-The details of some popular cash pickup locations in Latvia are below – your beneficiary will need to present photo ID and a transaction ID number when collecting funds.
+Both companies run large international transfer networks and offer fast and secure transfers.
+The details of some popular cash pickup locations in Latvia are listed below.
+Your recipient will need to present their photo ID and a transaction ID number when collecting the funds.

 - Valutas Maina Marika (1st floor)Brivibas Iela 30Riga, LV-101067286760 Open 24/7